RayhanaAkterDev/crisis-vault/@WebDev_JobPrep_MasterPlan/Phase 1/Frontend Foundations.md

 ---

-## ✅ Week 6: Typography & UI Design Basics

-### 🎯 Learning Topics
-- Font families, sizes, weights
-- Line height, letter spacing, text alignment
-- Color theory basics, accessible contrast, UI spacing

-### 🧩 Mini Tasks
-- Redesign your blog with improved typography and spacing
-- Add hover effects and a consistent color palette

----

-## ✅ Week 7: CSS Grid Layout

-### 🎯 Learning Topics
-- Grid container and grid items
-- Properties: `grid-template-columns`, `grid-template-rows`, `gap`, `fr`
-- Implicit vs explicit grid, `grid-area`

-### 🧩 Mini Tasks
-- Build a responsive image gallery using CSS Grid
-- Recreate your portfolio layout using Grid instead of Flexbox

----

-## ✅ Week 8: JavaScript Basics
+## ✅ JavaScript Basics & DOM

-### 🎯 Learning Topics
+### 🎯 Learning Topics:
 - Variables: `var`, `let`, `const`
 - Data types and operators
-- Functions and basic DOM manipulation
+- Functions and conditional logic
+- DOM selection: `getElementById`, `querySelector`
+- Event handling: `click`, `mouseover`, `submit`

-### 🧩 Mini Tasks
+### 🧩 Mini Tasks:
-- Add a JavaScript alert to your portfolio
+- Add a JS alert when a button is clicked.
-- Change the background color of a section using a button
+- Change the background color of a section using a button.
+- Validate your contact form using JavaScript.
+- Create a theme toggle button (light/dark mode).

 ---

-## ✅ Week 9: JavaScript Events & DOM
+## ✅ Git & GitHub Workflow

-### 🎯 Learning Topics
+### 🎯 Learning Topics:
+- Core Git commands: `init`, `add`, `commit`, `status`, `log`
+- Remote GitHub repo: clone, push, pull
-- DOM tree structure and selectors
+- Branches and merge basics
-- Events: `click`, `mouseover`, `keydown`, etc.
-- `addEventListener`, event object, event delegation
+- Writing a meaningful `README.md`

-### 🧩 Mini Tasks
+### 🧩 Mini Tasks:
-- Add a working contact form validation using JS
+- Initialize Git in your project folder.
+- Push your code to GitHub with proper commit messages.
-- Implement a dark/light theme toggle for your portfolio
+- Write a README for your portfolio or blog with a live link or preview.

 ---

-## ✅ Week 10: Final Project — Interactive Portfolio
+## ✅ Final Project — Interactive Personal Portfolio

-### 🎯 Objectives
+### 🎯 Objectives:
-- Combine HTML, CSS, and JavaScript into a single cohesive site
+- Combine everything you’ve learned into a single polished website.
-- Make the UI interactive and responsive
+- Showcase your **HTML**, **Tailwind CSS**, **JavaScript**, and **Git** skills.
-- Polish typography, colors, and layout
+- Ensure accessibility, responsiveness, and clean design.

-### 🧩 Project Tasks
+### 🧩 Project Tasks:
+- Create sections: About Me, Projects, Contact
+- Add smooth scrolling with anchor links
+- Implement light/dark mode toggle
-- Add animated sections or transitions
+- Add subtle transitions or animations (e.g., fade-ins, hovers)
-- Add a filterable project gallery
-- Use JavaScript to enhance interactivity (e.g., dynamic contact form)
+- Push the final version to GitHub and share your live site link

 ---